apiel/zicBox/NOTE.md

 ## Pixel TODO
+- TODO resize factor should be withn container instead of screen level

 - TODO
 - TODO see if can try/catch in multiple place to avoid audio to be stuck....
 - TODO